-I am a NYU-trained psychotherapist with a Master’s of Philosophy from KU Leuven in Belgium and a Master’s of Science from the University of Edinburgh in Scotland, and am currently a Visiting Scholar at the Center for Bioethics at NYU.
+I am an NYU-trained psychotherapist with a Ph.D. in Philosophy from KU Leuven in Belgium and a Master’s of Science from the University of Edinburgh in Scotland.
+I am also currently a Visiting Scholar at the Center for Bioethics at NYU.
 As a psychotherapist with a background in philosophy, I get to know how my individual patient’s mind operates–how the totality of his or her desires, beliefs, emotions, and motivations fit together to form a style of thought or pattern of behavior.
 I work to understand how these elements fit together, and when they do not, what prevents that.
 This involves developing a sincere and intimate relationship built on trust and mutual respect.
 I pay careful attention to lived experience in order to understand not only what is going wrong, but what is going right, and how to increase that in my patients’ lives and relationships.

 I am not solely a practitioner or an armchair theorist, but marry the two in both my work with individuals and couples and my research, in which I have examined Nietzsche’s relationship to psychoanalysis, conducted direct social scientific research on the pathways to substance use, and investigated bioethics and the philosophy of psychology and psychiatry in relation to both end-of-life-care and the concept of “disorder.”
 To me, philosophy is a domain of inquiry and a way of thinking that involves intellectual rigor, and a willingness to engage in deep and uncomfortable questions without shying away.
 Often when someone feels trapped by a situation, they cannot see the full range of available options.
 First and foremost, I understand philosophy as training in analyzing complex issues, taking stock of the possible responses, and formulating a logical and coherent response, which I bring into my therapy.